All prospective Pharm.D. program applicants are encouraged to review the Pharm.D. Prerequisites (.pdf).

 A minimum of twenty-five (25) volunteer/community service hours are required for admission consideration.
 Students should have a consistent amount of volunteer/community service hours to be a competitive applicant.
 Volunteer activities do not have to be in the health-care area, and can be whatever type they choose, so long as it is non-paid and clearly benefits the community at-large.
 This volunteer/community service must begin at the onset of the applicant's college-career.

-Applications missing any required items by the February 1, 2018 deadline will be considered INCOMPLETE, and be denied automatically, without review by the admissions committee.
+Applications missing any required items by the January 7, 2019 deadline will be considered INCOMPLETE, and be denied automatically, without review by the admissions committee.
+The only exception is that we will accept February 2019 PCAT scores.